 She studied at the Atlantic Veterinary College in Canada where she was given the small animal surgery award from her professors.
-After graduation in 2005, she completed an intensive one-year internship in Los Angeles where she gained considerable experience working along side various specialists.
-She then moved to San Diego where she worked emergency and expanded her abilities by learning ultrasound and surgical laser.
+After graduating in 2005, she completed an intensive one-year internship in Los Angeles where she gained considerable experience working alongside various specialists.
+She then moved to San Diego where she worked as an emergency veterinarian and expanded her abilities by learning ultrasound and surgical laser skills.
 She purchased Valley Center Vet Clinic in 2010.

-She is excited to bring her personal and professional skills in to Valley Center.
+She is excited to bring her personal and professional skills to Valley Center.
 Driven by a passion to provide the best care for her patients, Dr. Clarke strives to treat your pets like her own.
-She is known to be caring, knowledgeable and very thorough.
-When she’s not at work, she is at the beach running her beloved dogs, hiking or reading.
-She has 4 pets in total.
+She is known to be caring, knowledgeable and thorough with every animal that walks through the doors of the clinic.
+She has four pets of her own, and a beautiful baby girl.
 She says “They are always reminding me to be patient, loving and compassionate.
 Their love is unconditional – as mine should be to others.”

 Dr. Elizabeth Benson grew up in a small town along the Chesapeake Bay.
-From the time she was a small child she dreamed of helping to comfort and heal all animals.
-She moved to New England graduating from University of New Hampshire and then completed a degree in Veterinary Medicine at Atlantic Veterinary College.
-Here she was awarded the compassion award from her professors.
+From the time she was a small child, she dreamed of helping to comfort and heal all animals.
+She moved to New England where she graduated from the University of New Hampshire and then completed a degree in Veterinary Medicine at Atlantic Veterinary College.
+Here she was awarded the Compassion Award from her professors.

 She was trained by the Chi Institute of Florida to perform animal acupuncture in 2014.
-Equipped with this ancient Chinese practice, she has been helping animals throughout Valley Center, Escondido and San Diego treating many diseases.
+Equipped with this ancient Chinese practice, she has been helping animals throughout Valley Center, Escondido, and San Diego.